-- The Leviathan (not to be confused with the Elder Evil above) is an enormous sea serpent made from water.
+- The Leviathan (not to be confused with the Elder Evil below) is an enormous sea serpent made from water.
 It can smash ships with little to no effort, create tidal waves in a few seconds, and moves like lightning under water (120 feet in 3 seconds).
 Its only real weakness is that it can freeze over, and even that only slows it down.

 - Elder Tempests are basically thunderstorms with wings and something resembling intelligence.
 Its lightning will probably kill you if it passes by.